mikerst/mikethomas.design/src/journal/ideo-pop-quiz-answers.md

 __2: Automation__

 Looking at it from a higher vantage point, the outcome I want as a customer is—via getting an item on my list for the best possible price—to save money and get better value.
-Rather than do this manually, how might some this process be automated?
+Rather than do this manually, how might this process be automated?
 And, how could such a feature work on behalf of both sellers and buyers (and Amazon itself, of course)?

 Beyond the business-case, I'd want to consider how this might be implemented across multiple touchpoints, from the web, to the inbox, to device in your pocket.